Bever116/ShelterPlus/reed.md

 pnpm --filter @shelterplus/api start:dev
 ```

-The API listens on `http://localhost:3333` by default.
-Use the `PORT` environment variable to override the port if necessary.
-The console will log `API running on http://localhost:<port>` once the service is ready.
+The API logs its fully qualified base URL after startup (for example `http://localhost:3333` or `https://localhost:3333`).
+Override the port with `PORT` and enable HTTPS with `API_ENABLE_HTTPS=true`.
+The log line `API running on ...` reflects the exact origin that clients should use.

 For a production build: